physionetchallenges/physionetchallenges.github.io/2026/index.md

 ## <a name="scoring"></a> Scoring

 Each team must develop and implement an algorithm that, given a patient's PSG and basic demographic data, predicts whether or not the patient will receive a cognitive impairment diagnosis within 1 to 6 years after the PSG.
+The team with the highest age-conditioned area under the receiver-operating characteristic curve (AUROC) on the hidden [test set](#splits) wins the Challenge.

 To that end, we define three groups of patients using the cognitive impairment (CI)-related diagnoses in this [table](ICD_codes.csv):